David-Desmaisons/Vue.D3.tree/README.md

 | show       | `D3.js node`      | a promise which resolve when animation is over             | Expand nodes if needed in order to show the given node. |
 | showOnly       | `D3.js node`      | a promise which resolve when animation is over             | Retract all node that are not in the path of the given node. |

+## Gotchas

+This component is responsive and will adjust to resizing.
+In order for this to work properly, you must define for this component or its parent weither:
+  * a height or a max-height
+  * or a width or a max-width.

+Failing to do so may result in a component whose size that will keep increasing.

 # Hierarchical Edge Bundling